-While holding a range of opinions as to the exact character of the Soviet state, these founding organizations agreed that the USSR was definitely not a model for socialism.
-Solidarity’s decision to remain “agnostic” on some issues, in order to prioritize common tasks, was a departure from the legacy of destructive splits and faction fights within the revolutionary Left.
-Instead, Solidarity’s founders developed twelve key points of agreement to serve as a guidepost for analysis and action, rather than having a position on every issue under the sun.
+These founding organizations agreed that the bureaucratic Soviet state was definitely not a model for socialism.
+Solidarity’s founders developed twelve key points of agreement to serve as a guidepost for analysis and action, rather than having a position on every conceivable issue.
 We also hoped that this policy would aid in the goal of further regroupment with other organizations and collectives of revolutionaries.
 Solidarity also recognized the need for self-organization and democracy within a revolutionary socialist organization.
 Therefore, Solidarity has caucuses open to comrades of color, women, queer people and youth.
 For more information, check out our Founding Statement.

 Where does Solidarity come from?

-However, by the time Solidarity was founded, capitalism had responded to its system-wide crises by broadly restructuring itself and aggressively mounting offensives against organized labor and the social movements.
-This crisis could not be overcome by ignoring the reality, by retreating into even more programmatically “pure” sectarian organization, or by simply supporting struggles in other countries.
+By the time Solidarity was founded, capitalism had responded to the crisis at the end of the by broadly restructuring itself and aggressively mounting offensives against organized labor and the social movements.
+The new regime of capital accumulation has been called “neoliberalism.”
+For the left, this crisis could not be overcome by ignoring the reality, by retreating into even more programmatically “pure” sectarian organization, or by simply supporting struggles in other countries.
 Neither could revolutionaries afford to ignore hard-earned lessons about the bankruptcy of “strategic alliance” with union bureaucracy or the pro-capitalist Democratic and Republican parties.

-Instead, Solidarity members emphasized organizing on the shop floor and grassroots level as a starting point to rebuild a socialist pole in this country.
-Through conscious participation in daily struggles we hoped to increase militancy and develop ties of solidarity between various struggles — at home and internationally.
+Solidarity members emphasized organizing on the shop floor and grassroots level as a starting point to rebuild a socialist pole in this country.
+Through conscious participation in daily struggles, we hope to increase militancy and develop ties of solidarity between various struggles — at home and internationally.

 In the early 1990s, Solidarity was a part of the “clinic defense” movement that pushed back violent attacks against women and healthcare workers, and mobilized with others against the physical blockades of reproductive health clinics.
 We supported affirmative action policies and campaigned for their survival against right-wing ballot initiatives.
 Solidarity comrades have been active in the global justice movement, in building opposition to the wars in Afghanistan and Iraq, and in defense of Palestinian self-determination.

 This activist work is at the core of Solidarity’s purpose.
 However, the movements we’re part of are often disconnected from one another, and at times contradictory in purpose or practice.
-Solidarity’s founders believed that part of the purpose of revolutionary socialist organization is to coordinate our activist work in disparate movements, revise an analysis of global capitalism, and train new generations of militant activists.
+Solidarity’s founders believed that part of the purpose of revolutionary socialist organization is to build links among disparate movements, develop our analysis of global capitalism, and train new generations of militant activists.
 Through a long political period characterized by retreat and defensive organizing, socialist organization connects otherwise isolated revolutionaries and helps keep individual victories or defeats in perspective.

-Towards this end, Solidarity has attempted to create a lively political culture.
-All members are encouraged to contribute to internal discussion bulletins, the online discussion on Solidarity’s website, and attend retreats and workshops focused on strategy and “big picture” political and economic analysis.
-Biannual conventions put discussion and decision making about collective tasks on the table and elect a national leadership.
+Solidarity has attempted to create a lively political culture.
+Members are encouraged to contribute to internal discussions, the online discussion on Solidarity’s website, and attend retreats and workshops.
+(Given COVID, we’ve moved our events online.)
+Biannual conventions put discussion and decision-making about collective tasks on the table and elect a national leadership.
 “Summer Schools” focus on the theoretical development of Solidarity members in between conventions.
-Solidarity also produces Against the Current, a bimonthly magazine featuring articles by members as well as revolutionary activists and intellectuals from social movements globally.
-Some members are also organized in a caucus of supporters of the Fourth International, which has sections in many countries.
+Solidarity also produces Against the Current, a bimonthly socialist magazine featuring articles by members as well as activists and engaged intellectuals from social movements globally.
+Solidarity is a sympathizing organization of the Fourth International.

 Challenges and Opportunities for Socialism in the 21st Century

-During the more than twenty years of Solidarity’s existence, much has changed, but much remains the same.
-The implosion of so-called “socialist” regimes in the USSR and Eastern Europe — and the unprecedented growth of capitalism in “communist” China – came as no surprise to an organization based on the rejection of Stalinism.
+During the more than 35 years of Solidarity’s existence, much has changed, but much remains the same.
+The implosion of so-called “socialist” regimes in the USSR and Eastern Europe — and the unprecedented growth of capitalism in “communist” China have changed global politics and economics.
 Likewise, the deteriorating welfare states of Western Europe, and the political bankruptcy of Socialist and Labor Parties, demonstrate the limits of reformist approaches to socialist politics.

-Despite our disagreement with these models, the decline or outright collapse of apparent challenges to the capitalist world order has been a setback for the Left.
-Along with ideological confusion, significant material defeats have weakened the capacity of the working class to fight back.
-Important labor struggles that seemed to offer a renewal of militant unionism — a strike at a Hormel meat packing plant in the mid-‘80s, and the Staley “war zone” strike in 1992, and the Detroit newspaper lockout in the mid ‘90s – were flash points snuffed out in the long decline of U.S. unionism.
+Important labor struggles that seemed to offer a renewal of militant unionism — a strike at a Hormel meat packing plant in the mid-1980s, and the Staley “war zone” strike in 1992, and the Detroit newspaper lockout in the mid-1990s — were flash points snuffed out in the long decline of U.S. unionism.
 Economic restructuring has ravaged urban communities through gentrification, nibbled away at public services, and reversed the limited social safety net that had been won in the 1930s and extended in the ‘60s.

 Alongside these defeats, unanticipated social movements and forms of organizing have sprung up to challenge the innovations of capitalism.
-In 1986, the environmental justice movement hadn’t yet been born and socialists were by and large unconcerned with issues of ecological disaster.
-At that time, too, student activists who supported workers struggles on U.S. campuses or organized to expose sweatshop conditions in the global garment industry were rare, not a nationally organized force.
-In the mid-eighties, the idea of a coalition of union members, environmentalists, and radicals shutting down the World Trade Organization meeting (as it did in Seattle, 1999) would have seemed like an optimistic utopian fantasy.
+In 1986, the environmental justice movement hadn’t yet been surfaced.
+By the mid-eighties, the idea of a coalition of union members, environmentalists, and radicals shutting down the World Trade Organization meeting (as it did in Seattle, 1999) would have seemed like an optimistic fantasy.
 And just a year after the biggest surge of U.S. patriotism in generations, the anti-war movement of 2003 brought record numbers of people into the streets in the historical, globally coordinated demonstrations.